Best VPN for Steam 2023: Play Blocked Games?

-When using a VPN connection while gaming, let's say, to compete against other players from a different part of the globe, you might notice a drop in your performance.
-VPNs encrypt your traffic, which has a negative impact on your connection speed, one of the most important factors in online gaming.
+When using a VPN while gaming to compete against other players from a different part of the globe, you might notice a performance drop.
+VPNs encrypt your traffic, which negatively impacts your connection speed, one of the most important factors in online gaming.
 Lags or freezes are not only annoying but a huge competitive disadvantage.

 Some VPN services (like ExpressVPN) claim to be able to lower their user's pings.

-We're skeptical: Since VPNs reroute traffic, often through geographically distant servers, and encrypt it to boot, this should have a negative impact on connection quality and speed.
-Our own assessments with multiple programs showed that VPN connections had at best no effect upon ping or at worst, a negative one.
+We're skeptical: Since VPNs reroute traffic, often through geographically remote servers, and encrypt it, this should have a negative impact on connection quality and speed.
+Our own assessments with multiple programs showed that VPN connections had either no effect or a negative one upon ping.

-With that said, there are situations in which a VPN tunnel might actually improve a user's ping.
-For example, a VPN server might be located closer to the multiplayer server someone is on, shortening the route between the two.
+With that said, there are situations when a VPN tunnel might actually lower a user's ping.
+If a VPN server were closer to the multiplayer server a gamer is on, the route between the two would be shortened.
 In addition, several VPN services offer dedicated gaming servers